-- Tuesday, Nonni, a 16-year-old server whose favorite artist and role model is Rhianna, turned on the radio to blast a very loud song into the air with the mid-tune lyric, “You are, oh oh, the Son of God.”
+Tuesday, Nonni, a 16-year-old server whose favorite artist and role model is Rhianna, turned on the radio to blast a very loud song into the air with the mid-tune lyric, “You are, oh oh, the Son of God.”
 Then he heard the static fuzz of moving through stations as Nonni fiddled with the knob, calling out loud accusingly, “Who had this on a Christian station?
-And at full volume!”
-A hip hop tune soon replaced the softer song, and Rob could only wonder about it as he made an industrial-sized pot of coffee.
+At full volume!”
+A hip hop tune soon replaced the other song, and Rob could only wonder about it as he made an industrial-sized pot of coffee.

 Rob decided he needed thinking food.
 At the store, he stood in the quickie checkout lane (5 items or less) and plopped his carton of iced tea powder and bag of cookies onto the black conveyer belt behind a woman with a crying baby in her cart.
 He began a game of peek-a-boo with the little girl, hiding behind his hands, then revealing a happy face with a gentle “boo!”
 Soon the baby was happy again, and the Mom thanked Rob, kissed her child on the forehead, and wheeled off toward the automatic doors.
 Rob had turned to face the gum rack on his right side, when he heard behind him, “Hi, Rob!”
 Curious, Rob turned around to see the face of a cashier he had never met before.

 “Oh!” she said.
 “I’m sorry!
 I thought you were someone else.”

 But it felt like more than that to Rob.
 He made himself smile at the cashier, whose face had turned a light shade of red.
 Then he gathered his change from the coin-dispenser box’s receptor cup, and he grabbed his bag and left.